hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 These requirements are understood as standard in the Indy community:

-1. **Sender Anonymity**: The receiver should not have to know about the routing tree or agent infrastructure of the sender in order for them to communicate.
+1. **Sender Encapsulation**: The receiver should not have to know about the routing tree or agent infrastructure of the sender in order for them to communicate.
-2. **Receiver Anonymity**: The sender should not have to know about the routing tree or agent infrastructure of the receiver in order for them to communicate.
+2. **Receiver Encapsulation**: The sender should not have to know about the routing tree or agent infrastructure of the receiver in order for them to communicate.
 3. **Decentralized**: There is not a single agent that holds all the keys or data.
 The loss of any one agent is recoverable by the other agents (assuming the identity has multiple agents).
 4. **Private Keys**: No private keys may be shared between agents.